suzygiv/Team-Profile-Generator/README.md

 [Suzanne Givnish](https://github.com/suzygiv) and my tutor, Mazin.

 ## Tests
-Tests are available for Employee, Manager, Engineer and Intern
+Tests are available for Employee, Manager, Engineer, and Intern that can be found in the folder labeled 'Tests.'

 ## Questions?
 ✉️ Contact me with any questions: [Email](suzannegivnish@gmail.com), [Github](https://github.com/suzygiv)